Referring Expression Instance Retrieval and A Strong End-to-End Baseline: Datasets

 \textbf{Output Format.} The final output remains in JSON format, with each valid instance entry containing an \texttt{instances\_id} field and a list of verified high-quality \texttt{description}s.
 Each instance is guaranteed to have up to five unique, human-like descriptions that are referentially discriminative and semantically grounded.

 This filtering stage significantly improves the reliability and precision of the REIRCOCO dataset by eliminating noisy or underspecified referring expressions.
 See Figure~\ref{fig:dataset-filter} for an illustration of the dataset generation process.
 Although DeepSeek cannot accept images as input, it possesses strong reasoning capabilities.
 Relying solely on captions and GPT-generated descriptions, it can effectively perform filtering.
-We showcase part of DeepSeek’s output in the figure~\ref{fig:deepseek}.